realshak7781/Pdf-Qa-App/README.md

 ## 🛠️ Troubleshooting
 🔹 If **backend is not working**, check for missing dependencies and ensure FastAPI is running.
 🔹 If **frontend is not connecting**, verify that **CORS is enabled** in FastAPI.
 🔹 If you see **Indexing errors**, ensure PDFs are uploaded to the correct folder.
+🔹 If AI responses are not working, check if the **Hugging Face API Key** is correctly set in the `.env` file.

 ---